As weeks have turned into months, we are all doing our best to keep everyone informed and to make sure we all stay healthy and safe.

-It is still extremely important that we continue to follow the federal, state, and local directives to socially distance ourselves from one another, wash our hands frequently, sanitize surfaces, and, most importantly, stay home.
+It is still extremely important that we continue to follow the federal, state, and local directives to socially distance ourselves from one another, wear a mask, wash our hands frequently, sanitize surfaces, and, most importantly, stay home.
 For more detailed information and continuous updates, please visit the following websites:

 Whether you need help getting food, medications, or household essentials or you want to offer help and assistance through monetary donations, collecting or donating goods, volunteering, or more, Dutchess Responds can connect you!